 Why couldn’t I do the same every day?

-Now I have automated reply to tell that I only check my mails twice a week.
+Now I have an automated reply to tell that I only check my mail twice a week.

-Haven’t hurt any way.
+Haven’t hurt in any way.
 That was a surprise.

-I finally understood that making valuable business doesn’t need 20 hours work a day.
-It needs fresh thoughts and that comes with rested brain.
+I finally understood that making valuable business doesn’t demand 20 hours of work a day.
+It needs fresh thoughts, and that comes with a rested brain.

 I also stay offline every morning until afternoon, which gives me undisturbed morning hours for creative thinking.